Optimal minimax rate of learning nonlocal interaction kernels: Upper minimax rate

 In this section, we establish an upper minimax rate of $M^{-\frac{2\beta}{2\beta + 1}}$ by introducing the \emph{tamed least squares estimator} (tLSE), as detailed in Theorem \ref{thm:L2rho_upper}.
-The tLSE not only achieves this rate efficiently but also allows for a relatively simple proof.
-Its efficacy extends beyond the scope of this study, rendering the tLSE a valuable tool in proving upper minimax rates for general nonparametric regression, as discussed in Section \ref{sec:tlse-discuss}.
+The tLSE not only achieves this rate efficiently but also provides a relatively simple proof.
+Its efficacy extends beyond the scope of this study, marking the tLSE a valuable tool for proving upper minimax rates for general nonparametric regression.